 Within a National Park

 If you find a native injured animal within a National Park, please report this directly to the local Natural Resources Centre.

 Outside of a National Park

 If you find a native, injured, animal outside of a park, please contact a local wildlife rescue group.

 If you find a sick or stranded marine mammal (including whales, seals, sea lions and dolphins) please contact your local Natural Resources Centre or marine wildlife rescue organisation.
 For more information on what to do and who to call, visit our webpage.

 Rescuing wildlife yourself

 You can rescue a sick, injured or orphaned, native animal from the wild if it needs care and treatment.
-If you intend to care for a native animal that you have rescued, and if that animal is likely to be in your care for longer than four weeks, you will need a Rescue Permit.
+If you intend to care for a native animal that you have rescued, you will need a Rescue Permit